 For over 30 years, the AMA’s state and federal advocacy efforts have safeguarded the practice of medicine by opposing nurse practitioner (NP) and other nonphysician professional attempts to inappropriately expand their scope of practice.

-Over the last two years, the AMA secured over 75 state legislative victories stopping inappropriate scope expansions of nonphysicians.
+Since 2019, the AMA secured over 100 state legislative victories stopping inappropriate scope expansions of nonphysicians.
 This work was done in strong collaboration with state medical and national specialty societies.

 State and federal correspondence to lawmakers and regulators

 Learn more about the AMA's recent actions:

 — Letter to Louisiana House of Representatives to oppose House Bill 495 which would give all advance practice registered nurses the ability to provide medical care without any physician involvement, including diagnosing and treating patients and prescribing medications.

 — Letter to Louisiana House of Representatives to oppose House Bill 442 which would eliminate physician supervision of physician assistants and allow physician assistants to independently diagnose and treat patients as well as prescribe controlled substances without any physician involvement.
 This would be an arrangement that no other state allows.

 — Letter to the Deleware House of Representatives expressing opposition to House Bill 141 and HB 21 which together would allow all advance practice registered nurses (APRNs) the ability to provide medical care without any physician involvement.
 It would also set into place the APRN Compact which unlike every other state licensure compact preempts state scope of practice laws and creates uniform licensure requirements.